 What with details of Brexit still under negotiations, those of which are likely to take place for several more years, it would be the sensible thing to try and explore more European Cities before the UK withdraws – any excuse, I know… Rather depressingly, though, it may not be as easy in the future to jump on a low-cost airline and fly off to visit new European territories.

-If you’re still stuck for some inspiration on where to take the family on your next European city break, I’ve teamed up with a whole host of family travel bloggers to bring you some more fabulous suggestions:
+If you’re still stuck for some inspiration on where to take the family on your next European city break, I’ve teamed up with a whole host of family travel bloggers to bring you some more fabulous suggestions on the Best European Cities for toddlers and kids:

 Penny from Parentshaped shares a treasure hunt in Amsterdam, a city packed with invitations to play and new things to discover and learn as a family.